CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Features

-The translation engine basically applies a set of translation rules, defined in a translation file, to create a new target table from a existing source table.
+The translation engine basically applies a set of translation rules, defined in a translation table, to create a new target table from a existing source table.

+-   **Installation -** The translation engine is installed as a set of PostgreSQL functions defined in a .SQL file.

+-   **Execution -** The translation engine is executed as any normal SQL function.
+It returns a SETOF rows of type RECORD.

--   **Configuration -** The translation engine behavior can be configurated using a set of key/value parameters.
+-   **Configuration parameters -** The translation engine behavior can be configurated using a set of key/value parameters.

--   **Translation file -** Translation of a source table into a target table is completely defined in a translation table.
+-   **Translation table -** Rules for translating a source table into a target table are defined in a translation table.
 Each target table attribute is translated following a set of rules defined in one row of the translation table.
-Each row implements a validation rule, determining if the source values are acceptables, an invalid rule, determining what to do when validation fails and a translation rule determining how to create the target attribute value from the source attribute values.
+Each row implements a set of validation rules, determining if the source values are acceptables, an invalidation rule, determining what to do when validation fails, and a translation rule, determining how to create the target attribute value from the source attribute values.

--   **Translation file validation -** Validation files are validated before being processed.
-Target attributes should correspond to what is defined in the configuration file, helper functions should exist and no null value should be present.

 -   **Rules documentation -** In addition to rules, a translation rule row allows textually describing (documenting) corresponding rules